Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 title: "About me "
 ---

 I am a tenure-track assistant professor in the [Department of Statistics](https://statistics.ucr.edu/) at the [University of California, Riverside](https://www.ucr.edu/).
-Previously, I was a postdoctoral fellow at the [University of Texas MD Anderson Cancer Center](https://www.mdanderson.org/), working with Prof. [Wenyi Wang](https://odin.mdacc.tmc.edu/~wwang7/) from 2022 to 2024.
-I received my PhD degree in Statistics from [North Carolina State University](https://statistics.sciences.ncsu.edu/) in 2022, advised by Prof. [Eric C. Chi](http://www.ericchi.com/) (now at Rice University).
+Previously, I was a postdoctoral fellow at the [University of Texas MD Anderson Cancer Center](https://www.mdanderson.org/), working with Dr. [Wenyi Wang](https://odin.mdacc.tmc.edu/~wwang7/) from 2022 to 2024.
+I received my PhD degree in Statistics from [North Carolina State University](https://statistics.sciences.ncsu.edu/) in 2022, advised by Dr. [Eric C. Chi](http://www.ericchi.com/) (now at Rice University).

 My research interests broadly lie in statistical machine learning, computational statistics & optimization, and their applications in bioinformatics & cancer biology.